livmackintosh/matrix-sdk/README.md

 There are two parts to this project: the _bot_ and the (HTTP) _API_ client for [matrix].
 Both components are being developed simultaniously.

-What currently works:
-  * Initial and delta sync with partial parsing of response
-  * Long polling loop to wait for new message events

-**You can not yet fire this project yourself and expect something useful to happen.
-  This will happen very soon though so feel free to watch this repository 👀.**

 ## Design

 * Uses ReaderT to provide runtime configuration and dependencies thoughout the API.